horsepowerjs/framework/README.md

 PM2 is a process manager that allows you to manage one or more processes.
 This will help us by allowing us to automatically restart the server in the background when the project files change.
 This way we don't need to manually do it ourselves every time we save/create/delete etc.

-The red5 install comes with a [PM2](https://www.npmjs.com/package/pm2) configuration file that is setup to watch directories.
+The horsepower install comes with a [PM2](https://www.npmjs.com/package/pm2) configuration file that is setup to watch directories.

 We may want to add an additional watch path in the PM2 configuration file for development purposes to also watch for changes to the framework within the `node_modules` directory: